-With the introduction of road transport vehicles that rely, in whole or in part, on alternative drive trains (e.g. electromotive propulsion) are significantly reducing both air and noise pollution.
-However, the very positive environmental benefits achieved to date by these electrified road vehicles have resulted in the unintended consequence of removing a source of audible signal that is used by various groups of pedestrians, (e.g. in particular blind and low vision persons), to signal the approach, presence and/or departure of road vehicles.
+128. The introduction of road transport vehicles that rely, in whole or in part, on alternative drive trains (e.g. electromotive propulsion) could significantly reduce both air and noise pollution.
+However, the very positive environmental benefits achieved to date by these electrified road vehicles have resulted in the unintended consequence of removing a source of audible signal that is used by various groups of pedestrians, (i.e. in particular blind and low vision persons), to signal the approach, presence and/or departure of road vehicles.

-The UNECE World Forum WP.29 has determined that road transport vehicles propelled in whole or in part by electric means, present a danger to pedestrians.
-The World Forum directed the Working Party on Noise (GRB) to assess and determine what, if any, steps might be taken by

-WP.29 to mitigate potential pedestrian hazards through the use of acoustic means, recognizing that other means of communication may also be appropriate.
+129. The UNECE World Forum WP.29 has determined that road transport vehicles propelled in whole or in part by electric means, present a danger to pedestrians.
+The World Forum directed the Working Party on Noise (GRB) to assess and determine what, if any, steps might be taken by WP.29 to mitigate potential pedestrian hazards through the use of acoustics, recognizing that other means of communication may also be appropriate.

-An informal group on Quiet Road Transport Vehicles (QRTV) was established under GRB to carry out the activities that are considered essential to determine the viability of "quiet vehicle" audible acoustic signalling techniques and the potential need for their global harmonization.
-The informal group held the first meeting in February, 2010.
+130. An informal group on Quiet Road Transport Vehicles (QRTV) was established under GRB to carry out the activities that are considered essential to determine the viability of "quiet vehicle" audible acoustic signalling techniques and the potential need for their global harmonization.
+The informal group held the first meeting on 15 February 2010.

-The plan included activities to identify, review and assess the status of various researches being carried out by various governments, universities and non-governmental organizations regarding audible signalling technologies for quiet vehicles and their respective mandated time frames.
-Followed by activities to determine, based on survey and experimental investigation with blind and low vision people, those human factors believed necessary to decision making in vehicular traffic situations.
+131. The plan included activities to identify, review and assess the status of various research being carried out by governments, universities and non-governmental organizations on audible signalling technologies for quiet vehicles and their respective mandated time frames.
+This was followed by activities to determine, based on survey and experimental investigation with blind and low vision people, those human factors believed necessary to decision making in vehicular traffic situations.
 Based on that information, the QRTV informal group issued a report on how to transform human factor needs into technical performance parameters for road vehicles, including the types of vehicle movement and position information required by the blind, low vision and other persons to facilitate their safe passage, navigation and orientation in the presence of vehicular traffic.

-The QRTV has recently begun a second phase of activities designed to develop a GTR based on the information developed in the first phase and on-going data and information exchange.
+132. The QRTV has recently begun a second phase of activities designed to develop a UN Global Technical Regulation (GTR) based on the information developed in the first phase and ongoing data and information exchange.
 The QRTV will:

-- Continue to identify, review and assess the status of various researches being carried out by various governments, universities and non-governmental organizations on audible warning and signalling technologies for quiet vehicles; - Invite, consult with and consider the input of safety experts from other working parties within WP.29. - Determine potential audible sound characteristics and mechanisms that convey desired vehicle performance information to the human receiver. - Develop harmonized test procedures for evaluating the conformity of potential audible sound characteristics and mechanisms. - Determine the costs and benefits associated with a QRTV GTR including potential adverse impact on the public at large or existing vehicle noise emission standards and regulations.
-Note that the analysis is not intended to address specific countries or regions, but rather general considerations each Contracting Party (to WP.29) should consider when implementing the potential GTR.
+(a) Continue to identify, review and assess the status of various researches being carried out by various governments, universities and non-governmental organizations on audible warning and signalling technologies for quiet vehicles;

+(b) Invite, consult with and consider the input of safety experts from other working parties within WP.29;

+(c) Determine potential audible sound characteristics and mechanisms that convey desired vehicle performance information to the human receiver;

+(d) Develop harmonized test procedures for evaluating the conformity of potential audible sound characteristics and mechanisms;

+(e) Determine the costs and benefits associated with a QRTV GTR including potential adverse impact on the public at large or existing vehicle noise emission standards and regulations.
+Note that the analysis is not intended to address specific countries or regions, but rather general considerations that each Contracting Party (to WP.29) should consider when implementing the potential GTR.

-The effort has been designed to provide a GTR for WP.29 consideration in November 2014.
+133. The effort has been designed to provide a GTR for WP.29 consideration in November 2014.